 In this lesson you will practise ways of making predictions, from the simple ‘will’ to the more complex structures that add variety and increase your score.

-IELTS Task 1 ‘dynamic’ (moving) graphs are about 80% in the past tense.
+IELTS Task 1 ‘dynamic’ graphs (which show changes over time) are usually in the past tense.
 So most of the time my advice is just: use the Simple Past.

-But sometimes you get a graph or even a map which asks you to analyse FUTURE trends or changes, like the one you can see here.
+But sometimes there is a graph which asks you to analyse FUTURE trends or changes, like the one you can see below.

 e.g ‘Costs will increase slowly’.

-For some variety you could use modals – ‘Costs might/may increase slowly’.
+For some variety you could use modals – ‘Costs might/may/could increase slowly’.

 It is predicted that costs will increase.